Dr. Leong, Dr. Bui And Dr. Yan Answer Your Eyecare Questions

 Q: How Can I Prevent Macular Degeneration?

-Dr. Yan: Fortunately, there is prevention and treatment for AMD if scarring has not yet occurred.
+Dr. Chan: Fortunately, there is prevention and treatment for AMD if scarring has not yet occurred.
 A study called AREDS (Age Related Eye Disease Study) was started in 2001, and AREDS2 results were released in 2013.
 Compiling over 3000 subjects over 10 years provided data on a special formulation of vitamin supplements that reduced the risk of advanced AMD.

 AREDS2 supports supplementation of Vitamin C, E, zinc, lutein and zeaxanthin in patients with intermediate or advanced AMD.
 AREDS did not find any benefit in taking lutein or vitamin supplements for those who do not have AMD, nor AREDS also showed no benefit in subjects that were already well nourished with lutein in their diet.